 How Do You Keep Things Dry While Kayaking?

-A: For me, a dry bag has always been the best way to keep my stuff on me and safe.
-If you decide to go this route, make sure you pick the right material, size, and features, so your stuff stays safe.
+For me, a dry bag has always been the best way to keep my stuff on me and safe.
+If you decide to go this route, make sure you pick the right material, size, and features so your stuff stays safe.

 How Do You Pack a Dry Bag for Kayaking?

-A: Whenever I start to organize by dry bags, I like to put the heavier items and things I don’t need to access as often on the bottom and put the smaller items and things I need to reach easily on the top.
+Whenever I start to organize my dry bags, I like to put the heavier items and things I don’t need to access as often on the bottom and put the smaller items and things I need to reach easily on the top.

-If your dry bag has different compartments, you can also organize your items into them accordingly.
+If your heavy-duty dry bag has different compartments, you can also organize your items into them accordingly.

-I really believe that dry bags are one of the best ways to keep your personal items dry while kayaking and they come in different styles, materials, and sizes.
+I really believe that completely waterproof dry bags are one of the best ways to keep your personal items dry while kayaking, and they come in different styles, materials, and sizes.